メディカル英会話 – Medical English – Blood Test

 cannula = a thin tube inserted into a vein or body cavity to administer medication, drain off fluid, or insert a surgical instrument.

-At a blood test lab:
+At the blood test lab:

 I came to this lab to have my blood drawn.